14 Practical Ramadan Tips from Incredibly Busy Moms

 Plug in your headphones while you're doing mundane tasks like driving, doing dishes, preparing meals, etc. Listen to a lecture by a speaker that captivates you (you can use YouTube or listen to Islamic podcasts).
 Your kids will interrupt you less when they don't know you're busy listening to something ;).
 Missing parts when you have to say something to them?
 It's ok.
 You will still benefit way more than if you didn't listen to anything.

-Go to the Masjid for Taraweeh (at least a little)
+Go to the Masjid for Taraweeh (at least a little) - Update: IGNORE this one during the quarantine!

 Especially if you can't fast due to pregnancy or breastfeeding, GO TO TARAWEEH as much as you can.
 It's easy to barely notice Ramadan when you're not fasting and that's not a good feeling at all.
 Make an arrangement with your husband to go as much as possible and tell him your eman is on the line.
 Many times, it literally is.
 And that is even more important than him going because it is a great sunnah.
 This is the most essential self care.
 Your kids need a strong Muslim mama.